-This year's valuation has both positives and negatives.
-On the negative side, the investment performance during fiscal year 2020 created a loss on the actuarial value of assets which resulted in the unfunded actuarial accrued liability increasing more than expected.
-However, on the positive side the amortization piece of the City Contribution Rate is still a credit resulting in a total rate less than the corridor midpoint.
+This year's valuation has been very positive.
+The investment performance during fiscal year 2021 created a significant gain on the actuarial value of assets which resulted in the unfunded actuarial accrued liability decreasing rather than increasing as expected.
+Furthermore, there are substantial deferred investment gains yet to be recognized.
+These deferred investment gains will be available to offset future investment shortfalls, or to further improve the funded status of the System as they are recognized in the future.
+In addition, the amortization piece of the City Contribution Rate is now a significant credit resulting in a total rate several percent of pay less than the corridor midpoint.

-The System's funded status decreased from 59.3% to 59.2%.
+The System's funded status increased from 59.2% to 62.8%.

 The calculated City Contribution Rate is less than the normal cost and less than the Corridor Midpoint.
-However, because the System is less than 90% funded the City Contribution Rate is set equal to the Corridor Midpoint determined by the Initial RSVS at 8.41% of pay.
+However, because the System is less than 90% funded the City Contribution Rate is set equal to the Corridor Midpoint determined by the Initial RSVS at 8.44% of pay.

-There was a small actuarial liability experience gain mostly due to a lower than assumed cost of living adjustment (to be paid in 2021).
-However, there was an actuarial loss on assets.
-Combined these resulted in a liability loss layer being established for fiscal year end 2020.
-The liability loss layer from this year's valuation in combination with the liability gain layers from the prior years' valuations, produce a net annual amortization credit of 0.55%.
+There was a small actuarial liability experience loss mostly due to a higher than assumed cost of living adjustment (to be paid in 2022).
+However, there was a large actuarial gain on assets.
+Combined, these resulted in a liability gain layer being established for fiscal year end 2021.
+The liability gain layer from this year's valuation in combination with the prior liability gain/loss layers from the prior years' valuations, produce a net annual amortization credit of 2.28%.